$0 Rhode Island Adoption Quick-Start Checklist

 After the Decree: Updating Records

-Within several weeks of the hearing, the court forwards the Adoption Decree and Decree of Change of Name to the Center for Vital Records in Cranston.
-The Center issues a new birth certificate for the child listing the adoptive parents and the child's new legal name.
+After the court forwards the Adoption Decree and Decree of Change of Name, the Center for Vital Records in Cranston issues a new birth certificate for the child listing the adoptive parents and the child's new legal name.

 After receiving the amended birth certificate, families should update: